MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebSelectionType.md

 # QueryTable.WebSelectionType property (Excel)

-Returns or sets a value that determines whether an entire web page, all tables on the web page, or only specific tables on the web page are imported into a query table.
+Returns or sets a value that determines whether an entire webpage, all tables on the webpage, or only specific tables on the webpage are imported into a query table.
 Read/write  **[XlWebSelectionType](Excel.XlWebSelectionType.md)**.

 ## Syntax